The background of MC1R Magazine

 – When I told my colleagues there was a magazine about gingers, the reaction was… why?
 What do they talk about?

 This is one of the reasons why there is room for a magazine concept about the culture around red hair.
 The people don’t know what kind of art, events, photography, illustrations and interesting stories there are out there in the world.
 There is a big network with a lot of content.
 For example: the first issue of my magazine had 36 pages and everybody asked what content I can bring in the second issue, a few people said the concept could be over and finished with this one magazine.
-Then I realized the second issue with 100 pages and the people where excited about the content and liked it.
-Now the next issue, which will be released in October, has 160 pages planned and for myself, I love the stories, the art, the projects and events or interviews and everything else in it.
+Then I realized the second issue with 100 pages: the people where excited about the content and liked it.
+From the third issue on, which was released in October '16, the magazine has 160 pages.
+For myself, I love the stories, the art, the projects and events or interviews and everything else in it.
 The quality is the same or a bit higher and it’s a big honour for me to work with all this great artists since the second issue.

 – How do seek out stories or subjects?
 What inspires you?